holochain-apps/kangaroo-tauri/README.md

 The macOS code signing is based on tauri's instructions [here](https://tauri.app/v1/guides/distribution/sign-macos).

-The Windows code signing with EV cert is absed on [these](https://melatonin.dev/blog/how-to-code-sign-windows-installers-with-an-ev-cert-on-github-actions/) instructions and uses a slightly modified [fork](https://github.com/matthme/tauri-action-ev-signing/) of tauri's github actions.
+The Windows code signing with EV cert is based on [these](https://melatonin.dev/blog/how-to-code-sign-windows-installers-with-an-ev-cert-on-github-actions/) instructions and uses a slightly modified [fork](https://github.com/matthme/tauri-action-ev-signing/) of tauri's github actions.

 For the Windows part or if you want to only do macOS code signing, follow the instructions in the comments in `release-codesigned.yaml` (search for the keyword `HELP`).